 Here, Lorna shares advice on how to prepare and communicate in a time of crisis.

-“No business is immune to crisis, no matter how big or small the company, and the more you think about your vulnerabilities and prepare your team, the better you’ll fare.”
+A: No business is immune to crisis, no matter how big or small, and the more you think about your vulnerabilities and prepare your team, the better you’ll fare.

-“It can feel tempting to communicate less during troubling times, but regular and transparent communication is even more crucial when times are tough.
-Trust is built through transparency, so be authentic in your communications, stay true to who you are and don’t change your purpose.”
+A: It can feel tempting to talk less during troubling times, but regular and transparent communication is even more crucial when times are tough.
+Trust is built through transparency, so be authentic in your tone, stay true to who you are and don’t change your purpose.

-Her recommendation for regular communication applies both to employees and to clients and customers.
-“Connect and communicate with your employees, your greatest asset.
-Research shows that feelings of stress and anxiety are on the up, and you should be mindful that many people will be looking at their employment options.
+Connect and engage with your employees – your greatest asset.
+Research shows that feelings of stress and anxiety are on the rise, and you should be mindful that many people will be looking at their employment options.
 Provide your team with information, resources, advice and support as best as you can.
-Listen to their needs and empower your managers to do the same,” she says.
+Listen to their needs and empower your managers to do the same.

-On clients and customers, she says: “Think about your channels of communication and where your customers might be or how they might be feeling.
-For example, you may want to build out your social media strategy or use more case studies to provide reassurance when your customers are watching what they spend.”
+Think about your channels of corporate communication and where your customers might be or how they might be feeling.
+For example, you may want to build out your social media strategy or use more case studies to provide reassurance when your customers are watching what they spend.